darkr4id/pid_level_control_trainer/README.md

 The repository is organized as follows:

-├── README.md # This file ├── ├── matlab/ # MATLAB code for simulation and PID control │ ├── fluid_level_simulation.m # Main simulation script │ ├── pid_controller.m # PID controller implementation │ └── utils/ # Utility functions and helper scripts ├── data/ # Data files used in analysis and simulation │ └── experimental_results.csv # Sample data output └── docs/ # Additional documentation and reports └── presentation.pdf # Project presentation slides
+├── README.md # This file ├── ├── matlab/ # MATLAB code for simulation and PID control │ ├── p_f2.m # Main automation script │ ├── pid_exp.slx # PID controller implementation in experimental model │ └── utils/ # Utility functions and helper scripts ├── data/ # Data files used in analysis and simulation │ └── experimental_results.csv # Sample data output └── docs/ # Additional documentation and reports └── presentation.pdf # Project presentation slides

 To run the MATLAB simulations and explore the PID controller design: